adamschabtach/SSD1322_OLED_library/README.md

 There doesn't seem to be a graphics library for the RP2040 for the SSD1322 controller, so I guess I need to make my own.
 Thankfully, it looks like someone has already done the hard parts for me.

+## Current Status

+### 18 October 2025

+First functional commit.
+Lots of room for improvement, e.g. I'm using a blocking SPI write, no DMA, etc., but it's a start and now I can use the OLED with my Pico, which means it's good enough for my current intents and purposes.

 Original README follows.

 # SSD1322 OLED library